 Negligent Driving And DUI

 Sometimes a charge of negligent driving (First and Second Degree) is charged along with the offense of DUI.
 Under the Washington court rules, these double charges are usually permitted.
 This typically would not violate the double jeopardy clause.
 Negligent driving in the first degree is a common charge that DUI is amended down to as a result of a plea bargain.
 This is particularly true when the DUI breath test result is not very high, and when the defendant does not have any priors.
 For DUI convictions in Washington State, there is always a Mandatory jail sentence, but there is no such mandatory minimum for convictions for negligent driving in the first degree.
 Additionally, for DUI, the probationary period is 5 years, but for negligent driving First degree convictions, the probationary period can be no more than 2 years.
 Whether or not a person should accept a plea deal for negligent driving depends on the facts of the case.
 This is something a person needs to discuss with their criminal lawyer after considering all the issues going in on their case.
-Obviously the best-case scenario is a dismissal, or “not guilty” verdict, and such a result should be the top priority of the defense attorney.
+Obviously the best-case scenario is a dismissal, or “not guilty” verdict, and such a result should be the top priority of the best criminal defense attorney.
 If a person pleads guilty to negligent driving first degree after having been original charged with DUI, that conviction will count as an alcohol related prior offense if they go to court again for another DUI.
 People convicted of DUI find that they have difficulty entering Canada, and the same is often true for people convicted of negligent driving in the first degree.

 Negligent Driving and the Department of Licensing